netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 sudo ls -l /var/log/journal/remote/
 ```

-You should see new files from the client's canonical names (CN).
-These are names on the clients' certificates.
+Depending on the `systemd` version you use, you should see new files from the clients' canonical names (as defined at their certificates) or IPs.

 Also, `systemctl status systemd-journal-remote` should show something like this: